-Chicken and rice soup is a comforting and delicious one-pot meal that the whole family will love!
+This easy chicken and rice soup is a comforting and delicious one-pot meal loaded with tender vegetables and a flavorful broth that the whole family will love!
 Makes the perfect soup recipe for chilly weather!

 Table of Contents

 This dish has all the same flavors as my skillet chicken and rice, but in soup form!
 It’s the first soup recipe that I crave whenever I’m sick or the weather is gloomy.
-It’s warm and comforting and has amazing flavor.
+It’s warm and comforting like a homemade chicken pot pie and has amazing flavor.

-This chicken and rice soup recipe is a variation of my favorite chicken soup from The I Heart Naptime Cookbook.
+This homemade chicken and rice soup recipe is a variation of one of my favorite chicken soups from The I Heart Naptime Cookbook.
 It’s made in one pot and is so, so delicious!
 I crave it whenever I’m sick or there’s a rainy day.
-It’s so comforting and is a meal the whole family loves!
+It’s a comfort food meal the whole family loves!

 We love to serve this soup with homemade rolls or a warm piece of french bread or garlic bread.
 The bread tastes delicious dipped in the soup and really takes the meal over the top.
 My mouth is watering just thinking about it.
 YUM!